sairam-kakarla/KISB/README.md

 myshell_history.c-- Contains the declarations and ds(linked list) for implementing command history.

 ## Installation
-This shell is made for linux based Operating Systems only GCC compiler is required to compile the shell.
+This shell is made for linux based Operating Systems only<br>
+GCC compiler is required to compile the shell.
 * Clone the repo and ```cd``` into the directory.
 * Run the command ```make``` in terminal